 There’s a lot of talk in social media these days about analytics, marketing automation, and content distribution.
 Many companies are seeking the holy grail of pushing out massive amounts of content in front of their audience.

 That’s great stuff, but the science of social is being outweighed by the lost art of persuasion.
 It’s a good exercise to take a look at some of the leaders in the influence industry.
-One of our favorites is Robert Cialdini, the creator of the 6 Principles of Persuasion.
+One of our favourites is Robert Cialdini, the creator of the 6 Principles of Persuasion.
 Every project at Stryve Group incorporates these principles into our decision-making.
 Here’s a look at 3 principles that you should consider for your next campaign in order to be more persuasive on social media.

 Principle #1: Reciprocity

 Humans tend to feel obliged when they are given something of value for free.
 This is why Costco lines up the food samples.
 People are not just more inclined to buy when they’ve sampled, but also feel a small amount of obligation.
 What does this mean for social media?
 We’re much more likely to retweet when someone has retweeted our content.
 We’ll be much more likely to follow when others follow us.
 We’ll be much more likely to talk about a brand, when they reach out to say something nice about us.
 Think about how you could give something to your social followers and they will give back in return.

 It’s called social media for a reason.
 Humans are social beings by nature and tend to take cues from others.
 Pushing the “system gamers” aside, if your brand has a high number of followers and Likes on social, that can have a positive impact on a consumer’s perception of your brand.
 A dead account, with sparse activity and a few followers, can be destructive.
 This applies to not just B2C brands but also B2B brands as well.
 I continually see the B2B side littered with social media profiles that are sparse and underutilized.
 It’s unprofessional and it may be hurting your brand.